melling/ml-regression/README.md

 - Deep Neural Networks (DNN)
   - Activation Functions

-In addition, we will cover other topics important to solving machine:
+In addition, we will cover other topics important to machine learning:

 - Feature Engineering
   - Data Transformation